2022 Inductee: Clint Morrison

 Her passion for serving her Local also extends to her commitment to volunteering for both provincial and national events.
 Always willing to lend a hand, Thom has represented B.C. as the parent liaison at five National Games and three World Games.

-At the induction ceremony, Thom said she had no idea when she first became involved all those years ago that she would receive such an honour.
-While not generally at a loss for words, Thom admitted she was almost speechless when told of the honour.
+At the induction ceremony, Joanne said she had no idea when she first became involved all those years ago that she would receive such an honour.
+While not generally at a loss for words, Joanne admitted she was almost speechless when told of the honour.

 "Like all of you, our families are our family, and our family increases immeasurably when we get involved in Special Olympics.”